sardok/devmap/README.md

 # devmap
-Various SoC peripheral implementations based on memory map.
+SoC peripheral library.

+## Keynotes ##

+This library maps `/dev/mem` and uses memory region associated to the peripheral.

+[mmap](https://docs.python.org/2/library/mmap.html) from standard library is used.

+Implementation is in pure python.

 ## Supported peripherals ##